-In addition to the boundary expansion, the National Register documentation for the Woonsocket Company/Bernon Mills Historic District is being amended to extend the period of significance to include the years that the Woonsocket Electric Machine and Power Company (WEM&P) and its successor, the Blackstone Valley Gas and Electric Company, occupied the site, and to discuss the corresponding Areas of Significance.
-Established in 1883, WEM&P, played an integral role in the spread of electrical service in Woonsocket in the late-19th through 20th centuries.
-The company quickly became the city's leading local power supplier, after being awarded a contract in 1890 by the Woonsocket City Council for lighting the city for the next five years.
-In addition to lighting all of Woonsocket, WEM&P also supplied electricity to the Massachusetts towns of Blackstone, East Blackstone and Millville.
-In 1912, WEM&P merged with three other public utilities based in Woonsocket and Pawtucket to create the Blackstone Valley Gas & Electric Company (BVG&E).
-Following the merger, BVG&E was responsible for supplying gas and electricity to most of the Rhode Island municipalities located in or near the Blackstone Valley.
+Established in 1883, WEM&P played an integral role in the spread of electrical service in Woonsocket in the late-19th through 20th centuries.
+The company quickly became the city's leading local power supplier after being awarded a contract in 1890 by the Woonsocket City Council to light the city for the next five years.
+In addition to lighting all of Woonsocket, WEM&P also supplied electricity to the Massachusetts towns of Blackstone, East Blackstone, and Millville.
+In 1912, WEM&P merged with three other public utilities based in Woonsocket and Pawtucket to create the BVG&E. Following the merger, BVG&E was responsible for supplying gas and electricity to most of the Rhode Island municipalities located in or near the Blackstone Valley.
+The buildings added to the Woonsocket Company/Bernon Mills Historic District inventory through the change to the Period of Significance were associated with the earlier industrial buildings on the site and thus contribute to the site's rich industrial history.